School Board Policy 513 -

 C. Program Design

 1. The Superintendent, with participation of the professional staff and parents, shall develop and implement programs to challenge students that are consistent with the needs of students at every level.
-A process to assess and evaluate students for program assignment can be developed in coordination with such programs.
+A process to assess and evaluate students for program assignments can be developed in coordination with such programs.
 Opportunities for special programs and placement outside of the school district shall also be developed as additional options.
-All programs will be aligned with creating the world’s best workforce.
+All programs will be aligned with creating comprehensive achievement and civic readiness.

 2. The school district may identify students, locally develop programs and services addressing instructional and affective needs, provide staff development, an devaluate programs to provide gifted and talented students with challenging and appropriate educational programs and services.